What is peelable glass paint?

 -

-Several months outdoors
+Several months or years outdoors

 -